socialvibe/truex-ads-docs/bluescript-reference.md

 Parameter | Description
 --- | ---
 value | (optional) Value Object variable that the counter should save to.
-Default `{ "key": "forI" }` from | An interger value that the loop counter would start from (could be Value Object) to | An interger value that the loop counter would count to (inclusive) (could be Value Object) do | An array of Behavior Actions that should be executed
+Default `{ "key": "forI" }` from | An integer value that the loop counter would start from (could be Value Object) to | An integer value that the loop counter would count to (inclusive) (could be Value Object) do | An array of Behavior Actions that should be executed

 ###### Notes

-There's no way to break out of a loop early just as of writing of this doc (_aka `break` keyword in C-based languages_)
+One can break out of the loop via a `break` action, or even a `return` action to exist the current event handler or function entirely.

 ##### (11) - `assign`